CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-api.md

 even set up traditional email clients like Outlook, Thunderbird or your mobile devices to send all messages through SMTPeter.

-To use the SMTP API there are a few things you need to do.
-First you need to create an SMTP login via the dashboard.
-This SMTP login is used to authenticate with SMTPeter.
-The login has to be included in the SMTP handshake whenever you send email via SMTPeter.
-In order to login you should configure your application to authenticate with
-[AUTH PLAIN or AUTH LOGIN](https://en.wikipedia.org/wiki/SMTP_Authentication).
+To use the SMTP API you need to authenticate yourself to our servers, so you should configure your application to authenticate with [AUTH PLAIN or AUTH LOGIN](https://en.wikipedia.org/wiki/SMTP_Authentication).
+You can create different SMTP logins via the SMTPeter dashboard.

-It is possible to create multiple logins.
-You can for example make different logins for different users, and/or to enable or disable specific features per login.
-You can for example set up a login that with click tracking enabled, and a second login for which this feature is disabled.
-Based on your needs, you can then use one of these logins to inject mail.
+So you can for make different logins for different users, and/or enable or disable specific features such as click tracking, for different logins.

+If you do not want to bother with different accounts, you can instead use the email/password combination of your SMTPeter account or Copernica account to login.
+Note however that most additional features, including tracking of clicks and opens, are disabled for this option.

 ## Examples